skymethod/denoflare-docs/examples/index.md

 - [Webtail for Cloudflare Workers](/examples/webtail) - View live requests and logs from Cloudflare Workers from the comfort of your browser.

-- [Transform Images with WASM in a Cloudflare Worker](/examples/transform-images-wasm) - Using WebAssembly from Photon and pngs.
+- [Transform Images with Wasm in a Cloudflare Worker](/examples/transform-images-wasm) - Using WebAssembly from Photon and pngs.